 Smith's sincere, approachable persona might give him the leverage, or at least the opening, he needs to be effective in a school district that has grown wary of outsiders and weary of change.
 The 42-year-old Oakland resident is the district's first permanent superintendent in six years, and the fifth schools chief since Dennis Chaconas was ousted in June 2003, after the district's multimillion-dollar budget deficit led to a state takeover.

 Smith, a former football player at UC Berkeley, was superintendent of the 800-student Emery school district and the deputy superintendent for instruction, innovation and social justice for the San Francisco schools before coming to the Oakland district.
-He worked in a number of Oakland schools through a nonprofit before becoming an
+He worked in a number of Oakland schools through a nonprofit before becoming an administrator.

 As a candidate for the Oakland superintendency, Smith received strong backing from Oakland Community Organizations, the grass-roots group that started a movement to open small, redesigned schools in the city's low-income areas.
 He has also voiced support for independently run charter schools, a politically contentious issue.